astutulus/SimEcosystem/README.md

 ## To Do List

-The GUI is fit for purpose for the moment.
-Most of the interesting (math) ideas involve expansion of the Class Library
+The GUI is fit for purpose for the moment; the following ideas involve development of the Class Library.

-### GUI

-- Entities to have size proportional to mass.
+- No Entity to overlap.

-### Class Library
+- Entity to push others away when growing.

-- Entity to have separation according to mass (size).
+- Plant to increase mass when growing.

-- Plant to have mass reduction when eaten.
+- Plant to reduce mass when eaten.
+- LivingThings to disappear when mass zero.

+- Herbivores to increase mass when eating.
+- Herbivores to reduce mass when not eating.

 - Prey to die when caught by Predator.
 - Animal to have mass transfer when eating.
-- LivingThings to disappear when mass zero.

 - World to have static getInstance() method, so that...
 - Entity to have no more, it's own home-World object reference.